Owanesh/ETH2324/docs/REPORT.md

 ```
 And we’re in as blog author!

-Note: the same could be done with blog author ‘Fabiola di Sotto’, whose username is `vegmamy`.
+**Note**: the same could be done with blog author ‘Fabiola di Sotto’, whose username is `vegmamy`.
 In her case, everything is available on her Instagram account.

 ### Exploit
 Once entered as author of the blog, from the bottom of the profile page of the user we can access the `/YWRtaW4K/dashboard` which displays info on the posts of the user.